 24x7x365 Service Desk/NOC and ITSM Operations

 - Provide 24x7x365 Tier I and II Service Desk Operations for the complete MDH LTSS and ISAS environment – with multiple sites in Maryland and Illinois.

 Provide proactive NOC monitoring for infrastructure and applications that are tightly integrated with the Service Desk processes.
-All ITSM processes are documented using ServiceNow, which includes custom development for ITSM processes and alerting integration on a continuous basis, as part of process improvement.
+All ITSM processes are documented using ServiceNow, which includes custom development for ITSM processes and alerting integration continuously as part of process improvement.
 All the services are provided from our ISO/IEC 20000-1:2001 certified Service Desk and NOC operations in Columbia, MD.
 Unique to this contract, GCOM provides personnel for the Tier I Help Desk for LTSS and ISAS users.
-Staff create initial tickets, conduct triage, resolve Tier I tickets, and escalate to the appropriate party when necessary (e.g. MDH, O&M Contractor, and/or Software Development Contractor).
+Staff create initial tickets, conduct triage, resolve Tier I tickets, and escalate to the appropriate party when necessary (e.g., MDH, O&M Contractor, and/or Software Development Contractor).
 Tier I is defined as the initial receiver of inquiries from system users, either by telephone, web, or email.

 Network and Systems Management and Dev Ops

 - Designed, implemented, and manage the server and network environment for the applications.